-The following is a step-by-step process for setting up your Concur profile which needs to be done first in order to submit expense reimbursements.
-Note: We will have drop-in hours posted soon for a student associate who can help you with the Concur process.
+The following is a step-by-step process for setting up your Concur profile which must be done first in order to submit expense reimbursements.

 - Login to Concur at travel.princeton.edu, and click the Concur button labeled “Login to Concur;” follow the prompts for NetID and Password

-- Locate the profile tab 3.
-Under contact information, complete all required fields and update the “Device Name” and “Country Code” sections.
-Important: press the OK button (you may have to scroll down to find this).
+- Locate the Profile tab 3.
+Under Contact Information, complete all required fields and update the “Device Name” and “Country Code” sections.
+[Note: You must press the OK button which you will find by scrolling down.]

 - Verify your email address; now you can email receipts to firstname.lastname@example.org and have them automatically uploaded to your receipts folder in Concur.

-- Set up Concur App on your mobile phone; see “Mobile Registration” in Profile settings.
+- Set up the Concur App on your mobile phone; see “Mobile Registration” in Profile settings.
 You will be asked to create a PIN; remember this PIN!
-This allows you to take a photo of your receipts and send directly to your Concur expense report.
+You can now take a photo of your receipts and send them directly to your Concur expense report.